CrossEye/BibleLiteracy/index.md

 and the first real "Christian" was Paul.
 Where Jesus taught that doing the right thing was only the first step and you also had to be right in your heart and in your faith, Paul's message is chiefly that faith is all that's needed.
-Other letters disagree, notably James, and it's amidst such tensions that Christianity grew in its first two or three generations.
+Other letters disagree, notably **James**, and it's amidst such tensions that Christianity grew in its first two or three generations.

 * **Romans** (9,500 words): Righteousness comes only from God.
 The importance